PhDNoe/PhDNoe/README.md

 ![separador](https://i.imgur.com/4gX5WFr.png)

-- 👋 Hi, I’m Noelia.
-I am an Electronic Engineer and advanced student of software engineering.
+👋 Hi, I'm Noelia.
+I'm a Data Scientist with a background in Electronic Engineering, a PhD in Electronics, and an advanced student of Software Engineering.
-- 👀 I am interested in Artificial Intelligence and data science applied to areas such as bioengineering, medicine, cryptocurrencies and video games.
+👀 I'm passionate about Artificial Intelligence and applying data science to areas such as Bioengineering, Medicine, Cryptocurrencies, and Video Games.
-- 🌱 I’m currently learning SQL and MongoDB.
+🌱 Currently, I'm expanding my skillset by learning MongoDB, the Hadoop Ecosystem, and NLP models like Transformers.
-- 💞️ I am looking to collaborate on projects that allow me to put into practice all the knowledge I have acquired throughout my professional career as an Electronic Engineer.
+💞️ I'm actively seeking collaboration opportunities on projects related to Artificial Intelligence.

 ![separador](https://i.imgur.com/4gX5WFr.png)